puspitasarimiranti/IBM-Project-Standard-of-Living-SOL-Parameters-in-Various-Countries/README.md

 ### Task 1

 The first task is to collect data about the factors that influencing happiness across countries.
-I will begin by scraping internet websites and accessing APIs to collect data in various formats like .csv files, excel sheets, and databases.

 ### Task 2